OpenDreamKit/OpenDreamKit/Budget.rst

-Where we have multiple investigators per site, the 'investigator' money may have to be shared between the investigators to avoid unreasonable total costs.
+Where we have multiple investigators per site, the 'investigator' money has to be shared between the investigators to avoid unreasonable total costs.